What is Computer Vision?

 |Detect faces||Detect faces in an image and provide information about each detected face.
 Computer Vision returns the coordinates, rectangle, gender, and age for each detected face.

-Computer Vision provides a subset of the functionality that can be found in Face, and you can use the Face service for more detailed analysis, such as facial identification and pose detection.
+Computer Vision provides a subset of the Face service functionality.
+You can use the Face service for more detailed analysis, such as facial identification and pose detection.

 |Detect image types||Detect characteristics about an image, such as whether an image is a line drawing or the likelihood of whether an image is clip art.|